 - Bear in mind that any insurance adjuster who calls you is calling on behalf of both the insurance company and the person who caused the car wreck.

-Insurance companies will look at the type of treatment claimants receive.
-It’s also important, if you’re hurt, to go to your doctor immediately.
-Most people will wait to see if their back, neck or shoulder will get better, but having a doctor evaluate you early on is important.
+If you’ve been hurt, it’s important to go to your doctor immediately.
+Most people will wait to see if their sore back, neck or shoulder will get better on its own, but having a doctor evaluate you early on in the process is important.
 Insurance companies like to use the “delay in treatment” defense if there are any gaps in a claimant’s treatment.

-An insurance company will evaluate the volume of your treatment as well.
-Why is your doctor prescribing the same physical therapy for six months if you’re not substantially improving?
+In addition to looking at the types of treatment claimants receive, the insurance company will evaluate the volume of your treatment as well.
+For example, why is your doctor prescribing the same physical therapy for six months if you’re not substantially improving?

 Your Previous Medical History

 Insurance companies will look at your prior medical history when evaluating a claim.
-If you’ve had previous treatment or injuries to the same body part that was injured in the wreck, then they’ll claim that it was a “pre-existing” condition and that they’re not responsible (even to the dismay of the doctors that treat and see your injuries).
-Surprisingly (hey!
-That’s how they save money) these same insurance companies will claim that your injury was “predisposed” to injury and thus was also a pre-existing condition!
+If you’ve had previous treatment or injuries to the same body part that was injured in the wreck, then they’ll claim that it was a “pre-existing” condition and that they’re not responsible — even to the dismay of the doctors that treat and see your injuries.
+Surprisingly, these same insurance companies will claim that your injury was “predisposed” to injury and thus was also a pre-existing condition.

-If your case goes to trial, then insurance company will have a Defense Medical Examination of you.
+If your case goes to trial, the insurance company will have a Defense Medical Examination of you.
 This is oftentimes called an “Independent Medical Exam” or IME.
-This independent exam is nothing of the sort.
-It’s bought and paid for by the insurance companies.
-It’s by doctors that have built their practices around testifying for insurance companies and get paid millions for this testimony.
-The insurance doctors usually have several “standard” excuses:
+Unfortunately, this independent exam is nothing of the sort.
+On the contrary, it is bought and paid for by the insurance companies — and it is performed by doctors who have built their practices around testifying for insurance companies.

-- The patient wasn’t hurt in the accident.
-He or she must have gotten injured somewhere else.
-Mind you, they usually say the doctors that treated the patient did a good job, but they just think that the injury wasn’t from the wreck.
+- The patient wasn’t hurt in the accident; he or she must have gotten injured somewhere else.
+They usually say the doctors who treated the patient did a good job, but they don’t think that the injury was from the wreck.

-- The insurance company doctor will then usually say that the patient has fully healed from the wreck, regardless of what the treating doctors and medical doctors say.
+- The patient’s injuries are gone.
+If the other excuses fail, the insurance company doctor will then usually say that the patient has fully healed from the wreck, regardless of what the treating doctors and medical doctors say.

-How Our Attorneys Can Help if You Were Injured in a Car Crash in Oklahoma
+How Our Attorneys Can Help if You Were Injured in a Car Crash in OK

 If you and the attorney agree to sign a contract, then they’re representing you on your case.
 At this point, you should not be worrying about how to deal with the insurance company that keeps calling you.
 Your attorney will “take it from here.”
-Your priority is getting the proper medical treatment you need and getting back to normal as soon as possible.
+Your priority is getting the proper medical treatment you need and taking care of your health. lo

-Our demand packets provide a summary of the case and the harms and losses the client has incurred: How the accident occurred (liability), medical treatment, medical bills, and lost income.
+Our demand packets provide a summary of the case, and the harms and losses the client has incurred: medical treatment, medical bills, and lost income.

 Attempt at Settlement

 We initially send the demand packet with a settlement demand.
-At this point, the insurance company should have the case evaluated and they will either make a counteroffer or “deny the claim.”
-Note that insurance companies often deny claims because it delays the case.
-Paying later saves them money.
-A lot of “denied” cases settle after an attorney is involved.
+At this point, the insurance company should have the case evaluated and they will either make a counteroffer or deny the claim.
+Note that insurance companies often deny claims because it delays the case: paying later saves them money.
+Many “denied” cases settle after an attorney is involved.

 If the insurance company doesn’t want to settle the claim, then we’ll need to file a lawsuit.
-Note that even though the insurance company will be on the other side of the case, the case will be against the driver that was at fault for the wreck, not the insurance company involved in the claim.
-The insurance company will defend their case with their attorneys.
-Most insurance companies nowadays have “in house” counsel, which simply means that they are salaried employees of the insurance company.
-Their letterhead will have a law firm name, but in reality, they are actually employees of the insurance company.
-The insurance lawyers will then defend the case.
+Note that even though the insurance company will be on the other side of the case, the case will be against the driver who was at fault for the wreck, not the insurance company involved in the claim.

-Most cases settle, so there’s a chance your case will settle even after the lawsuit was filed.
+Most cases settle, so there’s a chance your case will settle even after the lawsuit is filed.
 In fact, most courts will order both parties to attempt to settle the case.
-A lot of judges require mediation (a settlement conference) before the case goes to trial.
+A significant number of judges require mediation, or a settlement conference, before the case ever goes to trial.

-If your case can’t get settled, then your only recourse is to go to trial.
-Most car accident trials will last two days to about a week, but that’s after all of the depositions and discovery is done in your case.
+If your case can’t resolve through a settlement, then your only recourse is to go to trial.
+Most car accident trials last two days to about a week, after all of the depositions and discovery have been completed.

-If you or a loved one has been injured in an automobile accident, contact us for a free consultation.
-Our experienced team of car accident attorneys will fight to get you the maximum compensation for your injuries, medical bills and suffering.
+If you or a loved one has been injured in an automobile accident in the Oklahoma City area, call our law offices (405) 698-3040 for a free and confidential legal consultation.
+Our experienced team of car accident attorneys will fight hard in pursuit of maximum compensation for your injuries, medical bills, and suffering.